 If no solicitor is present then the Mediator will draw a binding memorandum of understanding that specifies the main terms of settlement.
 However, your solicitor may be able to fine tune the deal, provided your conflict party will accept this, even if his own solicitor is not present.

 In our experience solicitors are rarely instructed in a commercial dispute unless the value at stake is very high.
-However, in divorce and other family law issues, solicitors are relied on for ongoing advice more frequently but can be brought into the action more conveniently between sessions or over the phone rather than in person.

 Finally, when you are considering whether or not you are instructing your solicitor to attend your mediation, please draw his/her attention to our advice and suggestions which are intended to assist solicitors in obtaining the best possible deal for their client through the mediation process.